 Dallas Baptist also won a NCCAA title in 2003.

 Patriot pitchers tossed a perfect game and three no-hitters under Newman.

 While at DBU, Newman was instrumental in fundraising, helping secure over $600,000 to build a new clubhouse and renovate the indoor hitting facility in 2006.
 In 2005, Newman assisted in starting the Minuteman Booster/Alumni Club.

 A fifth round draft pick of the San Diego Padres in 1994, Newman pitched professionally for eight seasons with four different organizations.
 Overall, he ended his career with a 44-44 record over 600+ innings.
 He averaged less than one hit per inning and nearly one strikeout per inning for his career.
 He saw action all the way up to the AAA level.

 Newman played in the minors for the Padres (1994-98), the Chicago Cubs (1999-2000), the Arizona Diamondbacks (2001) and the Los Angeles Dodgers (2002).
 He was a player/coach for the Vero Beach Dodgers in the Florida State League.

 As a collegiate student-athlete, Newman played two seasons at Fresno State before transferring to Texas Tech.
 In 1993, he won a Western Athletic Conference (WAC) championship with the Bulldogs.
 The next season, he was tabbed All-Southwest Conference as a member of the Texas Tech Red Raiders.

-Newman earned a Master's Degree in higher education from Dallas Baptist in 2004.
-He did his undergrad work at Texas Tech and received a Bachelor's Degree in family studies in 1997.
+Newman earned a master's degree in higher education from Dallas Baptist in 2004.
+He did his undergraduate work at Texas Tech and received a bachelor's degree in family studies in 1997.